vmware-tanzu-labs/educates-github-actions/README.md

 =======================

-This repository contains a collection of GitHub Actions supporting development and use of Educates, including user created workshop created for Educates.
+This repository contains a collection of GitHub Actions supporting development and use of Educates, including user created workshop content for Educates.

 The GitHub actions included here are:

-* [Publish Workshop](public-workshop/README.md) - Publishes workshops to GitHub
+* [Publish Workshop](publish-workshop/README.md) - Publishes workshops to GitHub
   container registry and creates a release with Kubernetes resource definitions for deploying the workshop as assets.